path — addressing (L4)

 In one paragraph

-A path_t parses /sensor/temp (with an optional :field.sub[N] tail) into the canonical PATH-TLV payload bytes — the concatenated NAME children.
+A path_t parses /sensor/temp (with an optional :field.sub[N] tail) into the canonical PATH-TLV payload bytes — the concatenated packed segment records.
 Those bytes, not the string, are the vertex-map key: dispatch is a byte compare, never a string parse on the hot path.

 What it does